PMP Syllabus & Exam Pattern (Updated)

 Preparing for the PMP exam requires clarity on the current syllabus, the updated exam structure, and the latest changes released by PMI.
 Many candidates enter the process with questions about shifting requirements, new domains, revised task expectations, and a scoring method that no longer follows a fixed cutoff.
 To support informed preparation, this guide brings together the most current updates in one place.

-This guide explains how PMI organizes the exam through the ECO, outlines the skills required in each domain, and demonstrates how the exam presents scenarios to test your decision-making.
+This guide reflects the current PMP Exam Content Outline (ECO).
+It outlines the skills required in each domain, and demonstrates how the exam presents scenarios to test your decision-making.
 You will also find an informed overview of the newest PMBOK 8th Edition update and its purpose within today’s project environment.

 Before moving into each section, here is a concise snapshot of what to expect on the exam day.